Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 Workers at the factory held a secret ballot on the scheme and voted to reject it.
 British Leyland pointed out that there was no provision in the agreement with the unions for a ballot, and it considered that it had a duty to provide ‘the facility for all employees to be represented.’

 Leyland Cars intended to go ahead with the scheme, even if the Canley workers chose to be outside it.
 Two-thirds of the 7000 manual workers voted and the result was a majority of 434 against acceptance.
-The result was a particularly embarrassing one for Eddie McGarry, convener of the Transport and General Workers’ Union at the plant.
-He led the trades union side in the talks with Leyland Cars about participation machinery.
+The result was a particularly embarrassing one for Eddie McGarry, Convener of the Transport and General Workers’ Union at the plant.
+He led the Trade Union side in the talks with Leyland Cars about participation machinery.

 He said: ‘I am very disappointed, but I am a democrat and I accept the decision, although I think if is extremely short-sighted.
 In effect, it means that everyone will be discussing our business and we will not be there to take part.’

 During December 1975 Leyland Cars attempted to integrate the independent Engineering and Development Departments, which operated at Longbridge, Coventry and Solihull before the Ryder reorganisation.
-The three departments were merged into one engineering and product planning division under Spen King, the former Rover-Triumph Engineering Technical Director.
+The three departments were merged into one Engineering and Product Planning Department under Spen King, the former Rover Triumph Technical Director.
 However, in practice, only nominal rationalisation was possible because of the attitudes of the three groups.

 On 9 December, Derek Whittaker shocked 650 management and union representatives at a meeting held in private in Digbeth Civic Hall, Birmingham, by announcing that the company’s financial position was so serious that he had practically stopped all capital expenditure.
 This meant that, within six months of its formation, the largest company in the state-controlled British Leyland concern was being forced to break its commitment to the Government not to use money earmarked for capital investment to meet day-to-day running costs.